 TGbe editor: modify the first paragraph of subclause 9.4.2.20.11 of Draft REVme 4.0 as:

-The Transmit Stream/Category Measurement report applies to TIDs for Traffic Streams associated with TSPECs, to TIDs for Traffic Categories for QoS traffic without TSPECs.
+The Transmit Stream/Category Measurement report applies to TIDs for Traffic Streams associated with TSPECs, to TIDs for Traffic Categories for QoS traffic without TSPECs or with QoS Characteristics elements.
 The format of the Measurement Report field corresponding to a Transmit Stream/Category Measurement report is shown in Figure 9-310 (Measurement Report field format for Transmit Stream/Category Measurement report).

 TGbe editor: modify the following paragraph of subclause 9.4.2.20.11 of Draft REVme 4.0 as:

 The Actual Measurement Start Time field is set to the TSF at the time at which the measurement started, or for a triggered Transmit Stream/Category Measurement report, the TSF value at the reporting QoS STA when the trigger condition was met.
+For MLO, it is in reference to the TSF time of the link, indicated by the MLO Link Information subelement.

 TGbe editor: modify the following paragraph of subclause 9.4.2.20.11 of Draft REVme 4.0 as:

-The Peer STA Address field contains a MAC address indicating the RA for the measured frames.
+If the peer STA is not affiliated with an MLD, the Peer STA Address field contains a MAC address indicating the RA for the measured frames.
+Otherwise, if the peer device is an MLD, it contains a MLD MAC Address indicating the DA for the measured frame.

 TGbe editor: modify the following paragraph of subclause 9.4.2.20.11 of Draft REVme 4.0 as:

 The Transmitted MSDU Count field contains the number of MSDUs for the TC or the TS specified by the TID that were successfully transmitted.
+For the TC with a QoS Characteristics element, the Transmitted MSDU Count field contains the number of MSDUs, specified by the TID, that were successfully transmitted within the delay bound specified in the Delay Bound field in the relevant QoS Characteristics element.

 TGbe editor: modify Table 9-172 of Draft REVme 4.0 as: